Does Wells Fargo Verify Checks Over the Phone?

 When Should You Verify a Check?

 It’s advisable to verify any check you receive from someone you don’t know well, whether it’s from a business, organization, or individual.
-Additionally, checks for significant amounts of money should always be subject to verification to ensure your financial security.

 How to Verify a Check